Independent 529 education savings resource. Not affiliated with any 529 plan provider, state program, or financial institution.

 Transfer to Another Family Member

-Roll to a Roth IRA (SECURE 2.0 Act)
+Roll to a Roth IRA (SECURE 2.0)

 K-12 Private School Tuition

-Contribution Limits and Superfunding Strategies
+Contribution Limits and Superfunding

-Lifetime Maximum Balances by State (Selected)
+State Maximum Balances (Selected)

 Georgia$235,000